OctopusSolutionsEngineering/OctoAISpaceBuilder/README.md

 * The client can only send Terraform configuration.
 The service defines all the file names (i.e. the service controls overrides).
 * The client can not send variable values as separate files.
 * Old plan records are deleted after 5 minutes.
+* We use a custom build of OpenTofu which has a limited number of function.

+## OpenTofu fork

+The forked version of OpenTofu is available [here](https://github.com/OctopusSolutionsEngineering/opentofu).

+Create a release of the fork with the workflow [here](https://github.com/OctopusSolutionsEngineering/opentofu/actions/workflows/manual_release.yaml).
+This builds the OpenTofu binary and saves it as a GitHub release.

+The new version of OpenTofu is them referenced in the workflow [here](.github/workflows/buil.yaml).

 ## Terraform Provider